+f.
+Torture

-2. on behalf of or with the acquiescence of a State or politi- cal organisation or in violation of a legal duty refuses to give information on the fate or whereabouts of the person concerned; f.
-Torture f. phys cts severe pain or suffering or serious injury, whether sical or mental, on a person in his or her custody or under or her control; g.
-Violation of sexual rights g. rapes a person of the female gender or, after she has been for- cibly made pregnant, confines her unlawfully with the intent of affecting the ethnic composition of a population, forces a per- son to tolerate a sexual act of comparable severity or forces a person into prostitution or to be sterilised; h.
-Deportation or forcible transfer h. els or by other coercive acts displaces persons from an area hich they are lawfully present; i.
-Persecution and apartheid i. nic, priv with the iolation of international law and for political, racist, eth- religious, social or other reasons, severely denies or de- es a group of people of fundamental rights in connection an offence under Title Twelve bis or Title Twelve ter or for purpose of the systematic oppression or domination of an ic group; j.
-Other inhu- mane acts j. nies pain mits any other act of a comparable seriousness to the felo- mentioned in this paragraph and thereby causes severe or suffering or serious injury, whether physical or mental, person.
+f. inflicts severe pain or suffering or serious injury, whether physical or mental, on a person in his or her custody or under his or her control;

+g.
+Violation of sexual rights

+g. rapes a person of the female gender or, after she has been forcibly made pregnant, confines her unlawfully with the intent of affecting the ethnic composition of a population, forces a person to tolerate a sexual act of comparable severity or forces a person into prostitution or to be sterilised;

+h.
+Deportation or forcible transfer

+h. expels or by other coercive acts displaces persons from an area in which they are lawfully present;

+i.
+Persecution and apartheid

+in violation of international law and for political, racist, ethnic, religious, social or other reasons, severely denies or deprives a group of people of fundamental rights in connection with an offence under Title Twelvebis or Title Twelveter or for the purpose of the systematic oppression or domination of an ethnic group;

+j.
+Other inhumane acts

+commits any other act of a comparable seriousness to the felonies mentioned in this paragraph and thereby causes severe pain or suffering or serious injury, whether physical or mental, to a person.

 In especially serious cases, and in particular where the offence affects a number of persons or the offender acts in a cruel manner, a custodial sentence of life may be imposed.